 But when it does

-- When you eat, the stomach may also have a burning feeling of fullness. complaints may increase or decrease after the meals
+- When eating, there may be a feeling of burning and fullness in the stomach. complaints may increase or decrease after the meals

 - Scraping, gnawing sensation